Meet the Team

 Elena is the LEEP Forward Medical Insurance Advisor, Communications & Office Manager, helping families navigate through insurance benefits as swiftly and painlessly as possible.
 Born in Chicago, she is a graduate of DePaul University with a Bachelor’s Degree in Commerce.

-Erin graduated from Northern Illinois University with her masters in Speech-Language Pathology in May of 2018.
+Erin is a Chicagoland native and grew up in the southwest suburbs of Chicago.
+Erin graduated from Northern Illinois University with her masters in Speech-Language Pathology in 2018.
 Prior to attending NIU, Erin graduated from the University of Iowa with a bachelors in Communication Sciences and Disorders.
-Erin found joy in working with young children and also helping to empower parents.
+Shortly after graduating with her master’s, she joined the team at Quantum LEEP Academy.
+She has diverse experience in treating speech and language disorders.
+Erin has training in the LAMP™ approach for alternative and augmentative communication.

 Lindsey Adams, Occupational Therapist